ironcodev/locustjs-compare/README.md

-# locustjs-compare
+# @locustjs/compare
-This library provides abstractions for comparison and comparers.
+This library provides classes for equality comparison and comparers.